weblicht/curb/components/APIWrapper/README.md

 # APIWrapper

-**Note**: this README is directed at programmers working interally on this library (rather than programmers who are *using* this library from another application), since the whole point is that external users of this library shouldn't have to worry about the details of
+**Note**: this README is directed at programmers working internally on this library (rather than programmers who are *using* this library from another application), since the whole point is that external users of this library shouldn't have to worry about the details of